Tondeptrai23/E-Commerce-API/src/v2/document/docs/query.md

 -   Filter by Attributes: `?attributes[color]=red&attributes[size]=M&attributes[size]=L`

-    -   Filters products based on their variants' attributes.
-This will return products with at least one variant that matches the `color` red and the `size` M or L. An OR condition applies to the same attribute (e.g., `M` or `L`), while an AND condition applies across different attributes (e.g., `color` and `size`).
+    -   Filters variants based on their variants' attributes.
+This will return variants with at least one variant that matches the `color` red and the `size` M or L. An OR condition applies to the same attribute (e.g., `M` or `L`), while an AND condition applies across different attributes (e.g., `color` and `size`).

+    -   This feature is suitable for filtering variants based on multiple attributes values.
+If you want to filter variants based on a single attribute ("color" or "size"), or a single attribute value ("red" or "M"), you should use the `GET /admin/attributes/:attributeID/variants` or `GET /admin/attributes/:attributeID/values/:valueID/variants` routes (also support filtering, pagination, sorting by variants' fields).

 #### _GET /products and GET /admin/products_